obsproject/obs-amd-encoder/README.md

 Select the one that is called "H264 Encoder (AMD Advanced Media Framework)".

 ### Q: My Video is blocky or has a low framerate!
-If you're using the advanced interface, you need to put in the bitrate in bit/s, not kbit/s.
-If you're using the Simple Interface, see the entry "Reporting Issues".
+The first step is to increase the bitrate or lower the QP values.
+Additionally make sure that you enter the values in the correct format, advanced interface needs bits/s while simple interface needs kbit/s.
+If neither helped, see the entry "Reporting Issues".

 ## Reporting Issues